Hackmr/Hackmr/README.md

 - 👋 Hi, I’m @Hackmr
-- 👀 I’m interested in ... ethical hacking
+- 👀 I’m interested in ...
+Ethical Hacking
 - 🌱 I’m currently learning ...
 Javascript and Python
 - 💞️ I’m looking to collaborate on ...
-Hacking
+Hacking Project
 - 📫 How to reach me ...
 09152854649, 09074230210

 <!---